 As the story goes, this light fruit cake was created in the late 1700s by the Dundee based company Keiller, as a sideline to their very successful marmalade making business.
 The original recipe contained only sultanas and naturally, lots of orange peel.

 I’m not a big fan of peel but I love citrus, so my version of this timeless Scottish fruit cake has orange and lemon zest and a few spoonfuls of orange marmalade.
-However if you wish to add some dried peel, please do.
-By the way, I love Mackays Seville orange marmalade.
-Tiptree is also very good.

 what’s the difference between dundee cake and a fruit cake?